QubesOS/qubes-doc/user/templates/templates.rst

 - ``qvm-trim-template`` is no longer necessary or available in Qubes 4.0 and higher.
 All qubes are created in a thin pool and trimming is handled automatically.
 No user action is required.
-See :doc:`Disk Trim <https://forum.qubes-os.org/t/19054>` for more information.
+See `Disk Trim <https://forum.qubes-os.org/t/19054>`__ for more information.

 - RPM-installed templates are “system managed” and therefore cannot be backed up using Qubes’ built-in backup function.
 In order to ensure